 It soon became clear that many of the parents I was surrounded by were frustrated entrepreneurs too, nurturing creative business ideas, but not sure whether or how to pursue them.
 They often lacked the time, focus, confidence and business skills to take the next step.

-In 2013 our first group of entrepreneurial women (and one man) worked together to grow business ideas and support each other with the joys and stresses of parenthood, with the extra support of a creche provided by the Calthorpe Project for those who needed it.
-Together we seeded the idea of a collaborative learning and workspace where we could be close to our babies, but have the head space to think about ourselves – an alternative to the cripplingly expensive childcare on offer at regular nurseries, which so often prevent women from taking the necessary risks to embark on new business ventures.
+In 2013 our first group of entrepreneurial women and one man worked together to grow business ideas and support each other with the joys and stresses of parenthood, with the extra support of a creche provided by the Calthorpe Project for those who needed it.
+Together we helped launch 11 new business ideas, and created a collaborative learning and workspace where we could be close to our children, but have the head space to think about ourselves.

-At the heart of both services is the idea that we need to collaborate to break free from the pressures of guilt, reduced confidence and the lack of focus, time and money that often come with being a mum.
+At the heart of our services is the idea that to achieve our professional goals we need to break free from the pressures of guilt, reduced confidence and the lack of focus, time and money that often come with being a mum.
 We also actively encourage dads to come along.

 I’m delighted to say that we’ve already helped at least 30 new businesses get off the ground, relaunched many a career and supported over 300 parents to get some guilt free time for themselves.
 We have ambitions to reach many, many more parents and to help prevent the heartache that claimed Michelle’s life from effecting other mothers and fathers.
 We’d love to hear from you if you want to join us!